Waste management guidelines

 Clinical Waste

-Residents can put general hygiene waste (incontinence pads, catheter and stoma bags, bed pan contents and liners etc.) into their general waste bin.
+Residents can put general hygiene waste (incontinence pads, catheter and stoma bags, bed pan contents and liners etc.) into their grey general waste bin.

 If the resident is being treated by a healthcare professional in their own home, the healthcare professional should take the waste away with them.